ZEISS/rectangly/CONTRIBUTING.md

 In order to give your contribution to this projects, there are a couple of important things that each potential contributor should be aware of, and that's the purpose of this document, so please read it thoroughly through.

 The team rigorously reviews and tests all code submissions.
-The submissions must meet an extremely high bar for quality, design, and roadmap appropriateness.
+The submissions must meet a high bar for quality, design, and roadmap appropriateness.

 ## Who can contribute?

-Potentially, any SIP developer can become contributor, or other partner that SIP grants privilage, but it's important that she/he is aware of high quality standards that need to be met.
+Potentially, any developer can become contributor, or other partner that grants privilage, but it's important that she/he is aware of high quality standards that need to be met.

-External contributors are also welcome, even though their motivation and area of work must be communicated up front.
+For non-ZEISS contributors a contributor license agreement (abbr.
+CLA) must be signed.

 ## Branching

-Few facts about branching in this project.
-There is only one branch, `master`, and all other development is based on this branch.
-Release candidates and distribution versions are done by tagging master.
+There are two branches, `master` and `develop`.
+Release candidates are aggregated in `develop`, while distribution versions are done by pushing to `master`.
+Finally, each new release is marked by tagging `master`.

-Meaning, for developing new features and/or bug fixes, the master branch should be pulled and built upon.
+Meaning, for developing new features and/or bug fixes, the `develop` branch should be pulled and built upon.

 In case that you are branching for a known feature or a bug, please prefix your branch with the type, for example, `feature/name` or `bugfix/name`.

-Possible types:
+Possible types (this is a list of recommendations, you are not limited to these suggestions):

 | Type      | Description                                                                                            |
 | --------- | ------------------------------------------------------------------------------------------------------ |